stackforge/fuel-docs/pages/pre-install-guide/4000-planning-summary.rst

 Planning Summary
 ================

-Before installation, plan your deployment.
-Determine the deployment type that is appropriate for you configuration needs.
+Before installation, determine the deployment type that is appropriate for you configuration needs.
 You may want to print this list and make notes indicating your selection so you can be sure you have planned your deployment correctly.